playcanvas/developer.playcanvas.com/content/en/user-manual/profile/projects.md

 ## Forking a Project

-The simplest to create a backup of a project is to fork it.
+The simplest way to create a backup of a project is to fork it.
 This creates a new project that is a copy of what is on the 'main' branch in the project.
+No version control history is preserved in the newly created fork.

 You can find this option on the [project dashboard][7].